 Healthy granola bars cut into bars on countertop.

-I worked on this recipe for weeks in an attempt to make a granola bar that is full of easy to find ingredients, doesn’t rely on peanut butter or eggs to hold together (for allergy purposes and also to ensure they are school-safe for peanut-free schools).
-I finally found a great mixture that is easy to make, easy to bake, uses affordable ingredients, and stores so well.
-And it’s just SO yummy!
+I worked on this recipe for weeks to make a granola bar that is full of easy to find ingredients, is made without peanut butter and eggs (for allergy purposes and also to ensure they are school-safe for peanut-free schools), and that are truly easy to make.
+These are all of those things and SO yummy.

 This Chocolate Chip Granola Bar recipe is as low in added sugar as I could make it while still delivering on flavor.
 Plus, the bars can be stored in the fridge for weeks.

-(You may also like Homemade Granola Bars, Strawberry Oatmeal Bars, Fig Bars, and Banana Oatmeal Bars.)
+(You may also like Pumpkin Chocolate Chip Muffins, Homemade Granola Bars, Strawberry Oatmeal Bars, Fig Bars, and Banana Oatmeal Bars.)

 Ingredients You Need